biclever/biclever.github.io/_products/webi-master.md

 {% include button.html url="https://buy.stripe.com/dR63eweV68ly2li147" text="Buy Webi Master Premium – 150 EUR/user/year" %}

+You will receive the license key within 24 hours.
+The tool does not validate the license key externally and does not require internet access.
+Please ensure that the number of users does not exceed the number of purchased licenses.

 **Download**
 - [Webi Master (webimaster-v1.1-20241020.zip)](https://drive.google.com/uc?export=download&id=1bf8NcL9VDbKjqQ9nFu-vlbWu2N2Rspz2)

-Some antivirus programs may incorrectly flag the software as malware.
+Some antivirus programs may incorrectly flag the software.
 Unfortunately, applications generated with PyInstaller often trigger [false positives](https://www.google.com/search?q=pyinstaller+false+positive).
-We regularly submit false positive reports to major antivirus vendors to help resolve these issues.
+We regularly submit false positive reports to major antivirus vendors.
 Please let us know if you encounter this issue with your antivirus vendor.

 **Support:**
 - [support@biclever.com](mailto:support@biclever.com)